joshgebara/leetcode/README.md

-  "Create a function that returns the middle node of a linked list", "Create a function that reverses a linked list", "Create a function that takes two sorted linked lists and merges them into a single sorted linked list", "Create a function that removes all occurrences of a specific element from a linked list", "Delete node in a linked list",
+  "Create a function that returns the middle node of a linked list", "Create a function that reverses a linked list", "Create a function that takes two sorted linked lists and merges them into a single sorted linked list", "Delete node in a linked list",
   "Remove linked list elements",
   "Intersection of two linked lists",